 Emotional eating is not necessarily always unhealthy.
 If you end up emotionally eating only once in a while, it is not going to be a problem.
 However, if you are doing it regularly enough for it to become a habit, then it can be problematic.

 For example, every time you feel upset, you eat pizza.
-As the time goes on, you see your health deteriorating.
-You find it hard to stay at a healthy weight.
-Or you find it hard to lose weight.
-Maybe, you just keep putting on weight.
+As time goes on, you see your health deteriorating.
+You find it hard to stay at a healthy weight or to lose weight.
+Maybe you just keep putting on weight.

 It is also possible that you start suffering from nutritional deficiencies.
 This is because comfort foods generally have lower nutritional values.
 Trying to satiate your emotional hunger with junk food all the time will turn you into an emotional eater.
 Instead, you should focus on honoring your physical hunger.